 More Banana Frozen Desserts

-Other than ice cream, bananas are also an excellent addition in sorbets.
-Compared to ice cream, sorbets are are lighter, icier, and more refreshing.
-This watermelon sorbet contains nothing but ripe fruit, and is perhaps the quickest sorbet you can make.
+Other than ice cream, bananas are also an excellent addition to sorbets.
+Compared to ice cream, sorbets are lighter, icier, and more refreshing:

 - 2 bananas , sliced and frozen*